markdown-it/markdown-it/README.md

 });
 ```

-__Note.__ To acheive best performance, don't modify `Remarkable` instance on
+__Note.__ To acheive best performance, don't modify the `Remarkable` instance on
 the fly.
 If you need several configurations - create multiple instances and
-setup each appropriately.
+initialise each appropriately.

 You can also reset parser to strict [CommonMark](http://commonmark.org/) mode: